Zissou (aged 10) & Jacques-Henri Lartigue (aged 90)

 It wasn’t long before he realized just how limiting his point and shoot camera was in capturing Bali’s extraordinary daily life.
 He went to a supermarket on the island and bought a cheap SLR and, with some other lenses kindly handed down from his father, set about capturing the world around him.

-In just two years Zissou has been selected for two National Geographic photo competitions.
+In the last few years Zissou has been selected for two National Geographic photo competitions.
 He has photographed Dr.Jane Goodall, Arnold Schwarzenegger, Goldie, Mark Ronson, Dj Premier, Pusha T, Fantastic Negrito, D’Angelo, Dustin Thomas, Wu-Tang Clan, Roy Ayers, De La Soul and Grace Jones.
 He’s shot music festivals, body building shows, rodeos, editorials, ad campaigns and surf competitions and all while continuing his practice of documenting daily life through this lens.

 His first book, Orang Bali will be available in 2017.